andygma567/Portfolio-Project-3/README.md

 Finally, we also use a trained model to do inference on photos taken from a webcam photos.

-In this repo there is the dataset used (in a TFRecord format), two colab notebooks - one for training a model and one for performing inference with a webcam, a SavedModel file containing a trained model, and a .py script that is was made to replace a file from the TF2 OD source code for the goals of this project.
+In this repo there are two colab notebooks - one for training a model and one for performing inference with a webcam, a SavedModel file containing a trained model, and a .py script that is was made to replace a file from the TF2 OD source code for the goals of this project.